FelipeSharkao/xsd2ts/README.md

 Convert XSD to TS types.

 Just call `bun run start <path to files> > output.ts`.
-It will generate a file that export a type for every type and element defined in the XSD files.
-It was designed to work aout of the box with [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser).
+It will generate a file that exports a type for every type and element defined in the XSD files.
+It was designed to work out of the box with [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser).

 ## Options